roboflow/inference/README.md

 Inference turns any computer or edge device into a command center for your computer vision projects.

-* 🛠️ Deploy your own fine-tuned models
+* 🛠️ Self-host your own fine-tuned models
 * 🧠 Access the latest and greatest foundation models (like [Florence-2](https://blog.roboflow.com/florence-2/), [CLIP](https://blog.roboflow.com/openai-clip/), and [SAM2](https://blog.roboflow.com/what-is-segment-anything-2/))
 * 🤝 Use Workflows to track, count, time, measure, and visualize
 * 👁️ Combine ML with traditional CV methods (like OCR, Barcode Reading, QR, and template matching)
 * 📈 Monitor, record, and analyze predictions
 * 🎥 Manage cameras and video streams
 * 📬 Send notifications when events happen
-* 🔗 Connect with external systems and APIs
+* 🛜 Connect with external systems and APIs
-* 🚀 Extend with your own code and models
+* 🔗 Extend with your own code and models
+* 🚀 Deploy production systems at scale

-See [Example Workflows](https://roboflow.com/workflows/templates) for common use-cases like detecting small objects, active learning, reading license plates, blurring faces, background removal, and more.
+See [Example Workflows](https://roboflow.com/workflows/templates) for common use-cases like detecting small objects with SAHI, multi-model consensus, active learning, reading license plates, blurring faces, background removal, and more.

 [Time In Zone Workflow Example](https://github.com/user-attachments/assets/743233d9-3460-442d-83f8-20e29e76b346)